 My name is Fanny and I come from a small French city.
 I’ve been travelling from an early age, embarked on my parents' travels.
 Since then, I've never stopped.
 I have always loved to leave home to discover new landscapes, new cultures, new tastes…

-In fact, travel is more than a passion, it’s a part of me.
-Two years ago, I chose to quit school to become a digital nomad and be able to work from anywhere.
+In fact, travel is more than a passion, it's a part of me.
+Five years ago, I chose to quit school to become a digital nomad and be able to work from anywhere.
 That was probably the best choice in my life.
 Since then, I have had the ability to travel whenever I wanted.

 I am enjoying every little thing in life: eating, laughing, dancing, taking pictures of stolen moments, singing even though this is probably the best idea if I want to preserve my friends’ hearing.